QuickBooks Point Of Sale Review (Desktop Version)

 - Easy To Track Multiple Stores: Reviewers who used the product across multiple locations appreciated how easy it was to track reports and inventory.

-The dated architecture means you’ll need to cross your fingers and hope your hardware remains relevant after you’ve had to apply updates to each and every machine that’s running QBPOS — or that nobody finds yet another security flaw in the Windows operating system.
-POS software is supposed to represent a way to make a business owner’s life easier, and there was a time when something like QuickBooks Point of Sale would have done–and did do–just that.
-Compared to a cash register and a paper ledger of inventory, it is a step forward, but it lags ridiculously behind its competitors in so many other ways.
-If you’re looking to ease as many burdens as possible, it’s best to keep looking.
+The dated architecture means you’ll need to cross your fingers and hope your QuickBooks POS hardware remains relevant after applying updates to each machine that’s running QBPOS — or that nobody finds yet another security flaw in the Windows operating system.
+POS software is supposed to represent a way to make a business owner’s life easier, and there was a time when something such as QuickBooks Point of Sale would have done just that.
+Compared to a cash register and a paper ledger of inventory, it is a step forward, but it lags ridiculously behind its competitors in many other ways.